User Community Service Desk Downloads

 • LTC running: Boolean flag indicating the current LTC activity.

-• Trigger LTC: Manual action to start collection of obsolete records - run the LTC.
-To know more about VLDB in Persistence Layer, see Persistence Layer.
+• Trigger LTC: Manual action to start collection of obsolete records, that is, run the LTC.
+To learn more about VLDB in Persistence Layer, see Persistence Layer.

 Persistence Status tab